FZJ-JSC/tutorial-multi-gpu/08-H_NCCL_NVSHMEM/.master/NVSHMEM/Instructions.md

 The purpose of this task is to use the NVSHMEM host API instead of MPI to implement a multi-GPU jacobi solver.
 The starting point of this task is the MPI variant of the jacobi solver.
 You need to work on `TODOs` in `jacobi.cu`:

-- Initialize NVSHMEM:
 - Include NVSHMEM headers.
 - Initialize NVSHMEM using `MPI_COMM_WORLD`.
 - Allocate work arrays `a` and `a_new` from the NVSHMEM symmetric heap.
 Take care of passing in a consistent size!
 - Calculate halo/boundary row index of top and bottom neighbors.
 - Add necessary inter PE synchronization.
 - Replace MPI periodic boundary conditions with `nvshmemx_float_put_on_stream` to directly push values needed by top and bottom neighbors.
-  - Deallocate memory from the NVSHMEM symetric heap.
+- Deallocate memory from the NVSHMEM symmetric heap.
 - Finalize NVSHMEM before existing the application

 Compile with